laurapratt87/UR-Cyber-Security-ELK-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because the main advantage is that you can put commands into multiple servers from a single playbook, like how I combined Filebeat and Metricbeat.
+The playbook, much like the ones for Filebear and Metricbeat, saved time by not haivng to manually configure the machine.

 The playbook implements the following tasks: